 - Disordered thoughts – you may have trouble connecting ideas into a logical sequence or may jump rapidly from one topic to another, which makes it difficult to hold a conversation.
 This may also be accompanied by inappropriate emotional responses (where your words and moods do not match), and you may laugh when speaking of a serious or frightening event.

-Mood symptoms may include one or more of the following:
+Negative symptoms may include the following:

 - Lack of motivation – you may find doing ordinary tasks such as washing, cooking or planning ahead very difficult.
 Solving everyday problems may become a chore.